lesmana/screenshots-from-the-past/README.md

 scripts to help analyze the strange behaviour of some screenshot tools which produce screenshots from the past.

+situation: some screenshot tools like scrot or import from imagemagick will not produce current screenshots and instead produce a repeat from past invocations of the tools.

+the first invocation in a clean gnome session will always produce a current screenshot. the following invocations will either produce a current screenshot or a repeat of a previous invocation.

+a clean gnome session is one which was just booted and no screenshots made yet.

+with increasing number of repeats the chance to produce a current screenshot goes towards zero. typically there will be three current screenshots while the rest are repeats of the three.

+these scripts were written to help analyze this behaviour.

 how to use
 ----------